-Groups with diversity of thought bring together diverse perspectives that result from differences in individuals' mindsets and worldviews.
+Groups with potential for diversity of thought possess a range of perspectives from differences in individuals' mindsets and worldviews.
 However, to realize their potential groups need an inclusive culture underpinned by psychological safety that enables group members to speak-up and share their views openly.

 Diverse thinking groups can avoid the unchallenged decision-making characteristic of "groupthink" by making decisions based on facts instead of influence, authority or group allegiance.

 Improving representative or demographic diversity in gender, ethnicity or age is important for both social justice and access to deeper talent pools.

 It will also increase a decision-making group’s capability for diverse thinking around the represented characteristic/s but it will not necessarily increase diversity of thought more broadly.
 Experiences, perspectives and thought preferences may actually be similar across the group.
 For example: Adding a male accountant with a similar background to a group of female accountants may not materially increase diverse thinking, except in gender experience.